PacktPublishing/Software-Architecture-with-Cpp-2E/README.md

 # Software-Architecture-with-C-2E
-Code Repository for Software Architecture with C++, Second Edition, Published by Packt
+Software Architecture with C++, Second Edition, Published by Packt

+## Table of Contents

+Chapter 1: [Importance of Software Architecture and Principles of Great Design](Chapter01)